 Many now-familiar names have developed their careers at the Pavilion Theatre, including Bradley Walsh, Darren Day and Steve Hewlett.
 The Cromer Pier Show is nationally famous as an ‘incubator’ for true, quality talent for dancers, singers, actors, magicians, comedians and other variety acts.
 You never know, by coming to one of their shows, you could be one of the first to see the stars of the future…

-The Cromer Pier Christmas Show (now in its 13th year – 2017) is getting bigger and bigger each year and is considered one of the best family friendly feel-good Christmas shows in the region, strengthening Norfolk’s excellent festive entertainment offering.
-Opening on the 25th November, and including matinee shows on Christmas Eve and Boxing Day right up until 30th December, it’s a great way to celebrate the Christmas period with your loved ones.
+The Cromer Pier Christmas Show (now in its 15th year – 2019) is getting bigger and bigger each year and is considered one of the best family friendly feel-good Christmas shows in the region, strengthening Norfolk’s excellent festive entertainment offering.
+Opening on the 25th November, and including matinee shows on Christmas Eve and Boxing Day right up until late December, it’s a great way to celebrate the Christmas period with your loved ones.

 The Theatre showcases the very best touring shows for one night only during their Spring and Autumn season, with over 50 shows to choose from including children’s musical theatre, cabaret burlesque, fantastic musicians, top comedy and the cream of the country’s tribute shows.
-Why not check out What’s On – there really is something for everybody to enjoy.
+Why not check out their website and discover what’s on – there really is something for everybody to enjoy.

 The Pavilion Theatre,

 Cromer Pier, Promenade, Cromer, Norfolk, NR27 9HE.